 Every day you will meet new people with whom you share the same passion for the animal kingdom.
 Being a vet is one of the most exciting jobs you can think of.
 Your workdays will always be diverse, and every hour spent at the clinic is an adventure.
-You will have the opportunity to treat all kinds of animals - from loveable puppies to exotic, rarely seen animals, such as reptiles.
+You will have the opportunity to treat all kinds of animals - from loveable puppies to exotic, rarely-seen animals, such as reptiles.

 What is more, veterinary medicine will give you a chance to get highly paid right after your graduation.
 Veterinary graduates are among the highest-paid, with an annual average salary of €50,000.
 As years pass and you gain more experience as a vet, you will also increase your wage multiple times, giving you a chance to earn more than four times your starting payment.

 But your love for animals and willingness to grow as a vet won’t be enough.
 You will need to find the best university in vet science.
-Make sure that the university is globally recognised, so you can choose where to practice after graduation.
+Make sure the university is globally recognised, so you can choose where to practise after graduation.
 European veterinary universities are some of the best that teach veterinary in English.